-Reported from CNN, the prosecutor, Montgomery County, Pennsylvania, District Attorney Kevin Steele, argued to the Judge that Cosby’s $1 million bail should be revoked because Cosby might flee anywhere in the world.
-Steele said that Cosby had a private plane, but Cosby stood up and yelled “He doesn’t have a private plane, you asshole.”
+As reported by CNN, the prosecutor, Montgomery County, Pennsylvania, District Attorney Kevin Steele, argued to the Judge that Cosby’s $1 million bail should be revoked because Cosby might flee anywhere in the world.
+Steele said that Cosby had a private plane, but Cosby stood up and yelled, “He doesn’t have a private plane, you asshole.”

-The Judge did not revoke the bond, and said that Cosby’s age and his appearance at every hearing for the past 2½ years did not make him a flight risk.
-“You are making a very big deal of something where there is a very high bail and he has appeared at every appearance,” Judge O’Neill told the prosecutor.
+The Judge did not revoke the bond and said that Cosby’s age and his appearance at every hearing for the past 2½ years did not make him a flight risk.
+“You are making a huge deal of something where there is a very high bail, and he has appeared at every appearance,” Judge O’Neill told the prosecutor.

-This is a very good example of a judge using a reasonable standard to allow someone to stay out of jail if they are not a flight risk or a danger to society.
-But, when can a judge revoke your bail bond?
+This is a good example of a judge using a reasonable standard to allow someone to stay out of jail if they are not a flight risk or a danger to society.
+But when can a judge revoke your bail bond?

 - If a defendant “jumps bail” or fails to appear.